filamentphp/filament/packages/tables/docs/02-building-tables.md

 }
 ```

-You may customise the options for the paginated records per page select by overriding the `getTableRecordsPerPageSelectOptions()` method on your Livewire component:
+You may customize the options for the paginated records per page select by overriding the `getTableRecordsPerPageSelectOptions()` method on your Livewire component:

 ```php
 <?php